Assessing Benefits and Harms of Opioid Therapy for Chronic Pain

 CDC is an approved provider of CPH Recertification Credits by the National Board of Public Health Examiners.
 Effective October 1, 2013, the National Board of Public Health Examiners (NBPHE) accepts continuing education units (CEU) for CPH recertification credits from CDC.
 Please select CEU as your choice for continuing education when registering for a course on TCEOnline.
 Learners seeking CPH should use the guidelines provided by the NBPHE for calculating recertification credits.
 For assistance please contact NBPHE at http://www.NBPHE.orgexternal icon.

 There is no cost for this program.

-DISCLOSURE: In compliance with continuing education requirements, CDC, our planners, our presenters, and their spouses/partners wish to disclose they have no financial interests or other relationships with the manufacturers of commercial products, suppliers of commercial services, or commercial supporters.
-Planners have reviewed content to ensure there is no bias.
+DISCLOSURE: In compliance with continuing education requirements, CDC, our planners, presenters, and their spouses/partners wish to disclose they have no financial interests or other relationships with the manufacturers of commercial products, suppliers of commercial services, or commercial supporters with the exception of Dr.Sullivan; he wishes to disclose that he is a consultant with Chrono Therapeutics concerning development and testing of an opioid taper device.
+The planning committee reviewed content to ensure there is no bias.

 Content will not include any discussion of the unlabeled use of a product or a product under investigational use.

 CDC did not accept commercial support for this continuing education activity.